 The EMCP issued by the State is similar to commercial paper notes; however, rather than liquidity being provided by a bank or credit facility, the maturity date is extended in case there is a disruption in market liquidity for the EMCP.
-The State has appointed Goldman, Sachs & Co. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, an indirect wholly-owned subsidiary of the Bank of America Corporation, to serve as Dealers.
+The State has appointed Goldman, Sachs & Co. and Merrill Lynch, Pierce, Fenner & Smith Incorporated to serve as Dealers.
 The State has appointed U.S. Bank Trust National Association to serve as Issuing and Paying Agent for the EMCP, and The Depository Trust Company (DTC) serves as Securities Depository for the EMCP.

-Table VII-7 summarizes, for each authorized and outstanding series of EMCP, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2012.
+Table VII-7 summarizes, for each authorized and outstanding series of EMCP, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2013.

-SUMMARY OF OUTSTANDING PETROLEUM INSPECTION FEE REVENUE EMCP (December 15, 2012)
+SUMMARY OF OUTSTANDING PETROLEUM INSPECTION FEE REVENUE EMCP (December 15, 2013)

 Series of EMCP Amount Issued Date of Initial Issuance Amount Outstanding

 2000 \$80,000,000 May 9, 2000 \$ 71,150,000

 2002 62,300,000 September 18, 2002 -0-

-\$71,150,000
+\$ 71 150 000